-With cybercrimes becoming an increasing threat, more and more of us are searching for ways to protect our online privacy.
-From using VPN services to switching to more secure mobile browsers and search engines, we are doing what we can.
+With cybercrime becoming an increasing threat, more and more of us are searching for ways to protect our online privacy.
+From using VPN services to switching to more secure mobile browsers and search engines, we’re doing what we can.

 Data privacy is an important factor for many users, iOS users included.
 As you most likely know, some of Apple’s privacy and data encryption features are top-notch, but that doesn’t mean you shouldn’t be cautious.